City-of-Helsinki/headless-cms-gcp/README.md

 composer install && npm install npm run build

-If theme and plugins does not get loaded from _dev folder restart enviroment.
+Restart enviroment if theme and plugins does not get loaded from _dev folder

 **DO NOT CHANGE FILES IN THE `web/app/themes` and `web/app/plugins` FOLDERS WHEN DEVELOPING, USE THE `_dev` FOLDER VERSIONS!**